 Winter Fishing – an Affordable Pastime

 Even if you never have been fishing before, winter fishing is something you can easily do on your own without the need for a guide.
 It’s an easy, simple, effective and relatively affordable pastime, yet the feeling of sitting out on a lake, contemplating life is very soothing.
 All that’s required is to just concentrate on your little ice fishing rod and stare down the hole that’s drilled in the ice.
+And if you are lucky, you even get to feel like a provider – bringing food to the table!

-The equipment for winter fishing costs a few dollars and with it, it’s possible to hook fish like perch, trout, brown trout, grayling, whitefish and pike.
-It’s easy to get lost in the jungle of fishing lures and jigs, it´s often enough to have just a few trusted jigs and some simple hooks.
-Ask most fishing shops, and an ice auger can be rented if you do not have your own.
-Remember to wrap up warmly (preferably a wool base layer) and sunglasses since the spring sunshine in March to May reflected in the ice can be extremely strong.
+Remember to wrap up warmly (preferably a wool base layer) and sunglasses since the spring sunshine in March to May reflected in the ice can be extremely strong in our latitude 63.
 Bring snacks, a well-insulated mat or reindeer skins to sit on and of course safety ice spikes around your neck, should an unfortunate accident occur.